Test-Accessibility/Dataset-accessibility-assessments/Image-to-UI Accessibility/README.md

 In mobile development, accessibility means designing interfaces that are easy to perceive, understand, and interact with, regardless of a user’s visual, auditory, cognitive, or motor abilities.

+### Common Accessibility Mistakes to Watch For

+When generating code with LLMs, here are the most common accessibility violations to look out for:

+- **Low text contrast**: Ensure sufficient contrast between text and background.
+- **Missing content descriptions**: All interactive elements (buttons, switches, images) need meaningful `contentDescription`.
+- **Unlabeled items**: Avoid using empty `Text("")` or decorative icons without context.
+- **Small touch targets**: Ensure buttons and icons have a minimum touch target of 48x48dp.
+- **Incorrect semantic roles**: Use `.semantics { }` properly to expose meaningful information to assistive technologies.

+Use tools like Android's Accessibility Scanner to detect these and revise your prompts accordingly.

 ### 📘 Learn More

 - [W3C Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/)